jonaaix/laravel-patches/README.md

 3. **🛠️ Run the Migration:**

-   After publishing the migration, run it to create the `patch_logs` table in your database.
+   Simply run the migration command to create the patch_logs table:

    ```bash
    php artisan migrate
    ```

+If you update this package in the future and additional migrations are added, they will be automatically detected the next time you run php artisan migrate.

 ---